m4fn3/K2ge3Air_docs/README.md

 ## FAQ
 ### I want to use multiple accounts / duplicate the app
 Please use the ipa for Sideloading, change the app ID to another one of your choice, and then install it via TrollStore or Sideloading.
-Note that you will not be able to receive notifications.
 For jailbroken environments, it is recommended to use Crane.
-With appropriate settings, you can receive notifications in this case.
+However, notifications cannot be received.
 Please note that a separate license for K2ge3Air is required for each account.

 ### I am not receiving notifications